 8/1/2018 – DAY 0 : 48,150 miles on ODO – TIRES Brand New ~ 2 miles.
 Starting out at 7mm.
 I read a lot of tires start at 10mm?
 All the spots I checked were ~7mm.
 I am sure the tire size and type will determine how much initial tread you get.
 It seemed like a normal new tire tread depth to me.

 8/3/2018 : I am really happy with how quiet these are so far.
-They seem quieter then my OEM tires, but the OEM were pretty worn.
+The OHTSU are quieter then my OEM tires, but the OEM are pretty worn.
 I will update as these wear down.

 11/20/18 : Update , We have a new patch of road by my house and its super smooth and quiet to drive on.
 When driving I notice that as I hit around 30 mph I do get some tire noise (kinda a low growl) .
 I do not think my original tires had this noise, and probably would not have noticed if this new patch of road wasn’t put in.
 I don’t notice it much otherwise, but will update if it gets worse as the tread wears down more.
 Just seems kinda odd and wanted to note it.
 Still very happy with the tires though.
 Waiting to see how they do once it gets icy.